Hey, everyone, I hope you’re doing great so today I will be showing you how to install Django on Ubuntu Linux operating systems.

 At this stage, Django is installed properly in the environment and we will run this project.

 Also Read: How to Use 7Zip in Linux [Quick Tip]

-Django has its own built-in web server which can be used for development purposes and we will use to execute our projects.
+Django has its own built-in web server which can be used for development purposes and we will use it to execute our projects.

 Execute these commands in the terminal

 $ cd heyworld

 $ python manage.py runserver